fstltna/TeeworldsAddMaps/README.md

-# Teeworlds Add Maps Utility
+# Teeworlds Add Maps Utility (1.0)
-Creates a configuration file with al the maps in the maps directory
+Creates a configuration file with all the maps in the maps directory added

 ***